aptos-labs/aptos-core/developer-docs-site/docs/tutorials/first-transaction.md

 * Another transfer of 1000 coins from Alice to Bob.
 * The additional 54100 coins of gas paid for by Alice to make that transfer.

-Next, see below a walkthrough of the SDK functions that are used to accomplish the above steps.
+Now see the below walkthrough of the SDK functions used to accomplish the above steps.

 ---